mmostafa886/SeleniumTAF/ARCHITECTURE-ANALYSIS.md

 This document provides a comprehensive analysis of the Selenium Test Automation Framework architecture, focusing on design patterns, SOLID principles adherence, scalability considerations, and performance optimizations.
 The framework demonstrates a well-structured, enterprise-grade architecture with strong foundations in software engineering best practices.

-**Version 3.0 Update:** This document has been updated to reflect the complete migration from TestNG to JUnit 5, along with previous enhancements including Lombok builder integration and decorator pattern activation.
+**Version 3.1 Update:** This document has been updated to reflect the complete migration from TestNG to JUnit 5, automatic screenshot capture on test failure, and previous enhancements including Lombok builder integration and decorator pattern activation.

 ### Overall Assessment